 To answer that properly would take an entire novel in itself.
 While I loved my publishing house editors and got a thrill out of seeing my books on the shelves of Barnes & Noble, Borders, etc., I always longed to have more control over things like release schedules, covers, and price.
 Then I became frustrated—to put it mildly—by restrictive contracts limiting my ability to continue making a living as an author.

-So basically, I went indie so I could write what I wanted, how I wanted, and as quickly as readers wanted.
+So basically, I went indie so I could write what I wanted, how I wanted.

 It was the second-best decision I’ve ever made (the very best was saying “Yes!” to my husband’s marriage proposal).
 I’m eternally grateful to readers for giving me a chance to start over as Avery Cockburn, Cheeky Wee Thing. *kisses all of you*